-That’s why my unofficial resolution is to spend more time in the bathtub.
+One of my unofficial resolutions is to spend more time in the bathtub, which has become especially pertinent during our indefinite self-quarantine.
 When the daily news makes me want to pull the covers up over my head, I choose instead to bravely stand up, cast aside my clothes, and sink into the womb-like warmth of a steaming tub.
 The darkness of the room combines with the warm, weightless oblivion of the water to fuzz out the burdensome nature of this modern life.
 I focus on a candle flame or on the sonorous echoes of a calming playlist and feel the care and worry draining from my muscles and joints.
 By the time the water has gone tepid, I feel pleasantly exhausted, a little light-headed, too drunkenly relaxed to worry or analyze or self-educate anymore.

 So imagine my surprise when I learned that the bath might actually be the perfect place to start changing the world.
 This revolutionary idea comes from Tim Hollinger, co-founder of the San Francisco’s Bathing Culture.
 What started as a chat about the joys of taking a bath (and a bit of fanning out from me about the brand’s Mind-Body Wash — more on that later) turned into an inspiring pep talk on how turning simple hygiene into a conscious ritual can bring people together and energize them for public service.